 Restricted to On-Campus Networks

 Many software applications have license terms that restrict their use over the network to on-campus locations only.
-These applications are not included in the Windows Remote Desktop or Linux Login Servers when connecting from off-campus networks (including U-M VPN networks).
+These applications are not included in the Windows Remote Desktop or Linux Login services when connecting from off-campus networks (including U-M VPN networks).